FrankBijnen/ExifToolGui/Docs/ReadMe for Developers.txt

 Version 6.2.7.

 Option to add folders (Directories) to the filelist.
-If enabled also the control BreadCrumbBar by Andreas Rejbrand, is instantiated.
+Option to enable the control BreadCrumbBar by Andreas Rejbrand.
 You can find the source in the subdirectory BreadbrumbBar.
 Added experimental support for 4K monitors.
-See UnitScaleForm.pas
+See UnitScaleForm.pas and UnitDpiAwareness.pas

 Frank